Michigan Hypoxia Injury Attorneys

 Typically, doctors will place these newborns on hyperbaric oxygen therapy to make up for the lack of oxygen.
 This treatment involves placing a baby in a sealed chamber containing pure oxygen in the hope that the additional oxygen will make up for the decreased oxygen intake during birth.
 Ensuring prompt medical attention for hypoxic babies is essential – left untreated, hypoxia can cause cerebral palsy or other severe disorders.

-Some babies who suffer oxygen deprivation during birth may appear to breathe normally, yet an injury might still have occurred.
-Even if a newborn is breathing normally, medical professionals should be able to determine that the infant nevertheless suffered from a lack of oxygen.
+Some babies who suffer oxygen deprivation during birth may appear to breathe normally, yet damage might still have occurred.
+Even if a newborn is breathing normally, medical professionals should be able to detect signs that the infant nevertheless suffered from a lack of oxygen.
 Part of this determination is situational, meaning that doctors who assisted with a long or difficult delivery should suspect that the baby may have suffered from a reduced oxygen supply.
 Symptoms of a prior hypoxic state include jerky and awkward movements, weakness, and a potential lack of consciousness.
 Even babies who were born breathing but previously suffered from hypoxia can develop cerebral palsy or other serious conditions if untreated.

-If your child suffered HIE and irreversible brain damage during the labor or delivery process, it might have been prevented with proper medical care.
-Such birth injuries can be the basis for a successful medical malpractice lawsuit.
+If your child suffered irreversible damage during the labor or delivery process, it might have been prevented with proper medical care.
+Preventable birth injuries can be the basis for a successful medical malpractice lawsuit.

-When you choose Sommers Schwartz to handle your birth injury claim, you can be sure your child and your case are in the best of hands.
+When you choose Sommers Schwartz to handle your birth injury claim, you can be sure your child and your case are in capable hands.
 At our Michigan-based medical malpractice law office, we have a proud history of representing families in lawsuits involving preventable birth injuries, including claims of oxygen-deprivation during labor.
-To learn more or to schedule a free consultation, call 800-783-0989 today.
+To learn more or schedule a free consultation, call 800-783-0989 today.